High Performance Swim Camp

 DAY 1 (BOTH AGE GROUPS): STARTS, UNDERWATERS, & DRYLAND

 The start is your swimmer’s opportunity to cover as much ground as possible in a very short period of time with great efficiency and momentum heading into a tight streamline.
 There are countless intricacies to performing a start, and it will only improve with practice.
-Coach Ben Lee has spent countless hours practicing starts and underwater dolphin kicking and will show your swimmer how to be explosive and efficient with each movement.
+Coach Ben Lee and National Champion Giles Smith have spent countless hours practicing starts and underwater dolphin kicking and will show your swimmer how to be explosive and efficient with each movement.
 Participants will also go through dryland exercises to complement and enhance the work being done in the water.

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!